 The lines eventually reached most parts of the island.
 Most lines remain in use today, and many routes retain a passenger service.
 Extensive rehabilitation of lines and equipment is in progress.

-In addition to the main lines, there were a large number of narrow gauge lines, maainly associated with the sugar cane industry.
-Remnants of many of these survive, although no longer required for their original purpose.
-At least some of these are known operate steam hauled tourist services, either by special arrangement or on a regular basis.
-However, on line information concerning these operations is sparse and inconsistent.
+In addition to the main lines, there were a large number of narrow gauge lines, mainly associated with the sugar cane industry.
+Remains of some of these survive and a few may operate tourist services, either by special arrangement or on a regular basis.
+However, information concerning these operations is hard to obtain.